wormhole-foundation/wormhole/sdk/js-connect/README.md

 Every chain has a `TokenBridge` protocol client that provides a consistent interface for interacting with the Token Bridge.
 This includes methods to generate the transactions required to transfer tokens, as well as methods to generate and redeem attestations.

-Using the `WormholeTransfer` abstractions is the recommended way to interact with these `Protocols` but it is possible to use them directly
+Using the `WormholeTransfer` abstraction is the recommended way to interact with these `Protocols` but it is possible to use them directly:

 ```ts
 import {signSendWait} from '@wormhole-foundation/wormhole-sdk';